cal-itp/data-infra/docs/datasets_and_tables/gtfs_rt.md

 ### Extraction

-Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../sevices/gtfs-rt-archive).
+Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../sevices/gtfs-rt-archive.md).

+### Validation

+Validation of GTFS RT uses the [gtfs-rt-validator-api](https://github.com/cal-itp/gtfs-rt-validator-api).
+This repo publishes a docker image on every release, so that it can used from a KubernetesPodOperator.

 ### Backfilling